Bira/octopus-carnival/_drafts/wir-mm-4e-chimera.md

 line its stomach and shiny treasure to line its lair.
 Sometimes other creatures will convince a chimera to work for them as muscle, guards, or mounts.
-They're Unaligned, but I guess a peaceful interaction with a chimera would be difficult unless you can convince it that eating or robbing you would be too hard.
+They're Unaligned, but I guess a peaceful interaction with a chimera would be difficult unless you can convince it you're not prey.

-This entry gives only one stat block, titled **Chimera**.
-It's a Level 15 Elite Brute with 366 HP.
+A chimera is a Level 15 Elite Brute with 366 HP.
 It has both all-around vision and darkvision, so it can hunt at night just fine and can't be flanked.
 It also has Resist 10 fire.

 The chimera runs with speed 6, flies with speed 10 (clumsy), and has overland flight 15.
 Creatures with overland flight can fly at the listed speed outside of